-Complete List of T-Mobile MVNOs
+All the MVNOs powered by T-Mobile

 ZIP SIM

-ZIP SIM offers short-term contracts that are targeted at travellers in the USA.
+ZIP SIM offers short-term contracts that are targeted at travelers in the USA.
 All plans include unlimited nationwide U.S. calling, unlimited global texting while you're in the U.S., along with unthrottled 4G LTE and hotspot tethering included at no additional cost.

-Talk, Text and Data plans start at $25 for seven days of service and max out at 30 days of service for $55.
+Talk, Text and Data plans start at $20 for seven days of service and max out at 30 days of service for $40.
+This plan starts with 500MB and gains another 500MB for each seven day period added.
 There are also data-only plans available that are valid for 14 to 30 days and use T-Mobile's nationwide 4G LTE network.

-ZIP SIM is a great option not only for international travellers visiting the U.S. looking for a hassle-free way to use their own phone on their travels, but also for international corporations sending employees to the States for business, or for Americans looking for a backup phone for emergency situations.
-Activating your phone is as simple as inserting your ZIP SIM card and powering up your phone.
-Your SIM will activate instantly and automatically, and then text you your new U.S. phone number.
-Since this service is typically used by International travellers who might not know if their phone is compatible with T-Mobile's network, ZIP SIM recommends using WillMyPhoneWork.net to determine whether your device supports the right frequency bands.

 Alternative carriers (MVNOS)